unstoppabledomains/dev-docs/identity/guides/login-protocols/authentication-protocol.md

 ## Authentication

 Authentication is any method the Authorization Server uses to validate the user’s ownership of the domain, which includes the actual consent screen authorizing everything.
-Login with Unstoppable uses the personal_sign method inside the [Ethereum JSON-RPC](https://geth.ethereum.org/docs/rpc/ns-personal) to authenticate users, which allows authentication using domain ownership, or a record configured on the domain.
+Unstoppable Login uses the personal_sign method inside the [Ethereum JSON-RPC](https://geth.ethereum.org/docs/rpc/ns-personal) to authenticate users, which allows authentication using domain ownership, or a record configured on the domain.

 :::info
 Clients and Resource Servers don’t need to know or care what Authentication method the Authorization Server uses.